senwerks/changeblogger/README.md

 # Changeblogger

-An AI-powered Git changes summarizer that automatically analyzes your staged changes and updates your README.md with intelligent changelog entries.
+An AI-assisted Git changes summarizer that automatically analyzes your staged changes and updates your README.md with intelligent changelog entries.

 This was made purely for my own usecase with a team I work on, so does a very specific job in a very specific way.